-Heat the onion and curry paste in a pan with a small amount of vegetable oil.
+1. Heat the onion and curry paste in a pan with a small amount of vegetable oil.

-Simmer for 5 minutes.
-Then, add the tin of chickpeas and spinach and stir until spinach has wilted, garnish with coriander and serve.
+4. Simmer for 5 minutes.
+Then, add the chickpeas and spinach and stir until the spinach has wilted.

-Sweet chili broccoli and bean stir fry
+Sweet chili, broccoli, and bean stir fry

 Broccoli, edamame beans and sesame seeds are some of the best vegetarian sources of iron around.

-- 1 stalk of broccoli (400g)
+- 1 head of broccoli (400g)

 - 2 tbsp sesame seeds